Do You Lose Distance with Blade Irons? (Explained)

-We’ve heard the rumors about how certain golf clubs like blade irons are notoriously hard to use.
-And, I have to be honest here, I even get nervous when using them on the fairway.
-Are they for experts only or something?
+We’ve heard the rumors about how certain golf clubs, like blade irons, are notoriously hard to use.
+And I have to be honest here; I even get nervous when using them on the fairway.

+For whatever odd reason, swinging a blade iron seems to make the ball sometimes come up short.
 The main reason for the distance loss seems to be inexperience on the golfer’s part.
 A lot of experienced golfers seem to think so.

 However, the full answer is a bit more complicated.
 Read on, my fellow golfers, for I have looked around and found some interesting insights.